Getting started with the Mapbox Directions API

 • Mapbox GL JS.
 The Mapbox JavaScript library that uses WebGL to render interactive maps from Mapbox GL styles.

-• A text editor.
-You'll be writing HTML, CSS, and JavaScript.
+• A code editor like VSCode or Sublime Text.
+You'll be writing HTML, CSS, and JavaScript in this tutorial.

 Build a Directions API request